 Also speaking on Twitter on April 4, Jamie Wallis, the Conservative MP for Bridgend — who came out as trans on March 30 — said he was “bitterly disappointed at the Government’s decision not to include gender identity in the ban on conversion therapy.”

 As The Scotsman reports, the Scottish Conservatives have also distanced themselves from the UK Government’s decision, confirming they would support a “trans inclusive” ban on conversion therapy if presented with such legislation in Holyrood.

 Furthermore, the Government’s first-ever LGBT+ business champion, Iain Anderson, resigned from his position on April 5 over the decision not to ban conversion therapy for trans people.
 “Trust and belief in the Government's overall commitment to LGBT+ rights has been damaged,” Anderson said in a statement, per BBC News.

-Safe To Be Me: A Global Equality Conference will be the government’s first LGBT conference of its kind held in the UK.
-The conference, which take place in June 2022, will coincide with the 50th anniversary of the first official London Pride marches.
-It aims to “tackle inequality around the world, and urge countries to take action.”
+The Safe To Be Me: A Global Equality Conference would have coincided with the 50th anniversary of the first official London Pride marches, and aimed to “tackle inequality around the world, and urge countries to take action.”